The Bread is Rising Poetry Collective

 museums

-Paterson Museum (Paterson, NJ);
+Paterson Museum (Paterson, NJ)

-Yale-Peabody Museum (New Haven, CT);
+Yale-Peabody Museum of Natural History (New Haven, CT)

-Barrow Mansion (Jersey City, NJ);
+Barrow Mansion (Jersey City, NJ)

-Hall of Peace/Dayton International Peace Museum (Dayton, OH).
+Hall of Peace/Dayton International Peace Museum (Dayton, OH)

 campuses and schools